alejoe91/MEAutility/README.md

 ## Contact

-For any questions or comments, please contact Alessio Buccino: alessiob@ifi.uio.no
+For any questions or comments, please contact Alessio Buccino: alessiop.buccino@gmail.com